-The candidate must also prove that they have legally acquired a net worth of $900,000 CAD, alone with their spouse if applicable.
+The candidate must also prove that they have legally acquired a net value of $900,000, alone or with their spouse if applicable.

 The acquired business must have been operating for at least 5 years before the submission of the application and must not have been operated by a former entrepreneur candidate in the 5 years preceding this date.

 The business should not operate in the following industries:

 - Salary loans, check cashing or pledge loans;